kangax/textmate-js-language-syntax-file/README.md

         ({ get foo() { }, set foo(value) { } });

+### How to install

+1. Go to "Bundles" &rarr; "Bundle Editor" &rarr; "Edit Languages".
+Choose "JavaScript" language.
+2. Replace the existing content with that from JavaScript.plist from this repository.

+**Note**

+This is most definitely a poor man way to replace the language file, but I had problems with Textmate recognizing language file when simply replacing original JavaScript.plist with the one from this repository.
+If anyone knows how to solve this, I'd love to hear it.

 ### Known limitations (future fixes):

 - Identifiers can not contain unicode escape sequences (e.g. `function \u0500(){ }`)